python-control/python-control/doc/xferfcn.rst

      - :math:`\max_k \|x[k]\|`

-Given a norm for input signals and a norm for output signals, we can define the \emph{induced norm} for an input/output system.
+Given a norm for input signals and a norm for output signals, we can define the *induced norm* for an input/output system.
 The following table summarizes the induced norms for a transfer function :math:`G(s)` with impulse response :math:`g(t)`: